 And so the scramble began.

-Fear, apprehension and doubt crept in as the enormity of what I needed to do began to dawn.
-Not only did the milking herd and the dairy replacements have to be moved, there was my flock of East Friesian sheep and, of course, Last Thyme – my rather precious and rather large horse.
-At this stage, reverse was not an option … I was committed.
+Fear, apprehension, and doubt crept in as the enormity of what I needed to do began to dawn.
+Not only did the milking herd and the dairy replacements have to be moved, but there was also my flock of East Friesian sheep and, of course, Last Thyme – my rather precious and rather large horse.
+At this stage, the reverse was not an option … I was committed.
 There was no point in thinking What the hell have I done?
-I needed to put my big-girl-pants on and deal with it.
+I needed to put my big-girl pants on and deal with it.

 However, the trucking company was marvelous.
 I didn’t realise how much stock moved long distances around the country on a daily basis.
 Trips North and South are a ho-hum occurrence and the matter-of-fact reassurance wrapped around the whole procedure by the truck company was amazing.
 But, more importantly, it set the scene for the path I realised I would need to take.
 Problems are solvable – you just need to find the right people to help you solve them.
 I needed to learn to open my mouth and say Help!
 I decided my mouth was going to get very wide very often.